 Impact of Recommendation: [What are the impacted areas, e.g. security, transparency, legitimacy, efficiency, diversity etc. Which group/audience will be impacted by this recommendation]

-Feasibility of Recommendation: [Document feasibility of recommendation]
+Feasibility of Recommendation: [Document feasibility of recommendation] No recommendation!

 Implementation:

 [Who are responsible parties that need to be involved in implementation?
-Community/ICANN org/combination)
+Community/ICANN org/combination) Nothing at this stage!

 What is the target for a successful implementation?